WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

    1. A single 0 byte which serves as a separator.
    1. The bytes of the canonical CBOR serialization ({{canonical-cbor}}) of a CBOR map mapping:
-      1. If `certSha256` is set:
+      1. If `cert-sha256` is set:
-         1. The text string "certSha256" to the byte string value of `certSha256`.
+         1. The text string "cert-sha256" to the byte string value of `cert-sha256`.
-      1. The text string "validityUrl" to the byte string value of `validityUrl`.
+      1. The text string "validity-url" to the byte string value of `validity-url`.
       1. The text string "date" to the integer value of `date`.
       1. The text string "expires" to the integer value of `expires`.
       1. The text string "headers" to the CBOR representation ({{cbor-representation}}) of `exchange`'s headers.
-1. If `certUrl` is present and the SHA-256 hash of `main-certificate`'s `cert_data` is not equal to `certSha256` (whose presence was checked when the `Signature` header field was parsed), return "invalid".
+1. If `cert-url` is present and the SHA-256 hash of `main-certificate`'s `cert_data` is not equal to `cert-sha256` (whose presence was checked when the `Signature` header field was parsed), return "invalid".

    Note that this intentionally differs from TLS 1.3, which signs the entire